Greetings and welcome,

 One of five founding conductors of the Toledo Junior Youth Orchestra, she was named its first permanent conductor in 1979.
 Mrs. Coats is a long-time supporter of the Toledo Symphony Orchestra, a member of the TSO League, and she supports a wide variety of music and arts activities in the Toledo area.
 Her two granddaughters are double bassists and alumni of the TYO.
 She was inducted into the Toledo Central Catholic High School Music Hall of Fame in October 2010.

-There is a $250 tuition fee for each member of the orchestra.
+For the 2018-2019 season, there is a $250 tuition fee for each member of the orchestra.
 Families with more than one member in the orchestra will pay only $220 for the 2nd member and $200 for any additional members.
 Please contact Joan Weiler, TSYO Coordinator, at 419-418-0037 or email@example.com.
 All inquiries about tuition assistance or tuition related issues are held in strict confidence.
 Tuition assistance requests need to be made prior to the first rehearsal each year.

 The Toledo Symphony Youth Ensemble is a high school chamber ensemble made of Toledo Symphony Youth Orchestra members.
 It was founded in Toledo, Ohio in the summer of 2017 by a group of friends as TSYQ (Toledo Symphony Youth Quartet).
 TSYE is run by students under the mentorship of the Toledo Symphony and parent volunteers.
 The students make decisions on members, repertoire, coaches, and venues.